 Many people with MS have some difficulties with walking.
-Often it is one of the first symptoms to be noticed, for example, if someone is stumbling or tripping more than before.
+Stumbling or tripping may have been one of the first symptoms you noticed.
 However, these difficulties are common to a number of medical conditions and may not be caused by MS so it is important to get advice from a health professional.

 Walking problems vary considerably from one person with MS to another.
 Common difficulties are:

 - Slower, shorter steps

 - Less confidence

 - Needing support from walls, furniture or other people

 - A heavy feeling in the legs when stepping forward

 - Weakness of the leg when weight is on it